ABT Needs Your Support Now ABT CRISIS RELIEF FUND

 Irina Alexandrovna Kolpakova was born in Leningrad and studied at the Leningrad Choreographic School where she was an outstanding member of the great pedagogue Agrippina Vaganova’s last graduating class (1951).
 She entered the Leningrad-Kirov Ballet at the age of eighteen and danced her first leading role, the title role in Cinderella, at the age of twenty-two.

-Prior to joining American Ballet Theatre as Ballet Mistress in 1990 during the Company’s 50th Anniversary season, Kolpakova taught and coached the Company in May 1989.
-Currently, in addition to coaching Principal Dancers, Soloists and company members in La Bayadère, Giselle, The Sleeping Beauty and Swan Lake, she teaches ladies Company class.
-She also performs the role of the Czarina in The Snow Maiden.
+Prior to joining American Ballet Theatre as Principal Coach in 1990 during the Company’s 50th Anniversary season, Kolpakova taught and coached the Company in May 1989.
+She currently coaches Company dancers in all variations and pas de deux from ABT’s classical repertoire, including La Bayadère, Giselle, The Sleeping Beauty and Swan Lake, as well as in contemporary classics by choreographers such as Kenneth MacMillan, John Cranko and Alexei Ratmansky.

 Kolpakova received a 2010 Dance Magazine Award.